lukebrady/http-model/README.md

-# http-model
+# HTTP-Model
-An HTTP server for deep learning models.
+An HTTP server for deep learning models and natural language processing.

+HTTP-Model is a microservice for your natural language processing models that can be updated dynamically via REST and JSON.

+This is currently a work in progress.
+Below are the list of supported algorithms.

+#### Supported Algorithms:
++ Naive Bayes

+If you would like to contribute to this project send a pull request.